Hi, I am Sowmiya Venkatesan.

 My interest in food was kindled by street food, watching the street vendors cook with skill and speed using an array of spices on their makeshift stalls.
 Being a vast country, the cuisine offered a lot to learn from.
 There are different dishes, methods of cooking based on the locally grown produce, culture, people and customs.

 Like any beginner, I sourced books, TV shows to channelise my dormant inner cook.
 I would call my grandmother on kitchen conundrums and take audio lessons.
 On my wedding day, my mother gifted me a ledger book full of handwritten recipes with lots of tips.
 The bell curve from Nigella, Jamie Oliver and Ottolenghi, has been somewhat a straight line.
 These became the founding guide to work my way up from my husband's stomach to his heart.

-Over the last few years, I have seen a spike in vegetarianism, veganism.
+I am an ovo-lacto-vegetarian some days, but most days a vegan and eat plant-based.
 As a MasterChef Singapore finalist (Finished 6th), I would like to influence the food scene in Singapore and beyond.